Near Deepstep in Washington County, Georgia — The American South (South Atlantic)

 Erected 1996 by Giles Family Organization.

 Location.
 33° 1.885′ N, 83° 0.556′ W. Marker is near Deepstep, Georgia, in Washington County.
-Marker is at the intersection of Deepstep Road and Indian Trail Road, on the right when traveling west on Deepstep Road.
-Touch for map.
+Marker is at the intersection of Deepstep Road and Indian Trail Touch for map.
 Marker is in this post office area: Sandersville GA 31082, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Deepstep United Methodist Church (approx. 2 miles away); Montpelier Glen Mary "The Temple on the Hill" (approx. 10.1 miles away); Old Fort Wilkinson (approx. 11.7 miles away); Old City Cemetery (approx. 11.8 miles away); Fort Wilkinson (approx. 11.8 miles away); Rev. J. D. Anthony (approx. 11.8 miles away); Masonic Temple (approx. 11.9 miles away).
+Deepstep United Methodist Church (approx. 2 miles away); Buffalo Creek (approx. 5.6 miles away); Montpelier (approx. 9.6 miles away); Glen Mary "The Temple on the Hill" (approx. 10.1 miles away); Old Fort Wilkinson (approx. 11.7 miles away); Old City Cemetery (approx. 11.8 miles away); Fort Wilkinson (approx. 11.8 miles away); Rev. J. D. Anthony (approx. 11.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 29, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 533 times since then and 34 times this year.
+It was originally submitted on November 29, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 615 times since then and 39 times this year.
 Photos: 1, 2, 3, 4. submitted on November 29, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.